 Thanksgiving is quickly approaching!
 This day marks an event where everyone can feast and eat all the food that their tummies can handle.
+However, keep a credible healthcare site as a reference to avoid being too unhealthy.y.
 It is one of the few days of the year when people break their diets and really indulge at dinner.

 During this time, recipes can be found on how to stay on a healthy diet this holiday while still being able to enjoy delicious meals.
 However, maintaining good oral health is also essential to your overall health.
 While there are certain foods that will prevent you from packing on a few pounds, there are foods that will prevent you from tooth decay as well.

 Here are some foods that you should eat to keep your smile healthy this holiday:

 - Include celery and carrots into your stuffing.
 Both vegetables contain beta carotene, which helps your body create vitamin A – a nutrient essential for building strong teeth!

 - Eat lots of turkey this holiday!
 Turkey is high in phosphorous, which is needed for tooth development.

 - Pumpkin pies are a good source of vitamin C and helps to supply the calcium needed in the development and re-mineralization of teeth.

 - Side dishes made with greens and winter vegetables, such as green beans, asparagus and butternut squash, are great sources of vitamin A and C. These nutrients prevent soft, bleeding gums and help protect against oral cancer.